asavy79/technical_analysis/README.md

 ## 🔍 Key Findings

-Through extensive backtesting and analysis, I discovered that the **50-200 day moving average crossover strategy** shows remarkable effectiveness:
+Through backtesting and analysis, I discovered that the **50-200 day moving average crossover strategy** shows to be one of the more effective strategies:

 - **Consistent Performance**: The 50-200 day MA crossover provides reliable signals for major trend changes
 - **Risk Management**: This longer-term strategy helps avoid false signals common in shorter-term indicators